Secrets

 Secret IDs

-Creating a Secret
+Creating a secret

+From the secrets page, click + New Secret and pick the type.
 Enter a name and a value.
 Optionally add a note for context.

-Reading a Secret
+Reading a secret

 Secrets are read by authenticated machines via the SDK or CLI.
 The dashboard never displays decrypted values.